varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -F

   Do not fork, run in the foreground.
-Only one of -F or -d can be specified, and -F cannot be used together with -C.
+Only one of -F or -d can be specified, and -F cannot be used together with -C or -D.

 -T <address[:port]>